Dictanova/coling2018-term-eval/README.md

 ### Installation ###

-term_eval is a standalone tool that requires python3 to be executed.
+term_eval is a standalone tool that requires python3 and scipy to be executed.

 ### How do I use term_eval? ###